stencillogic/Start-with-Rust-fast/README.md

 > cargo check               # quick build without making output
 > cargo build --release     # build the release version of app and put it in `target/release` dir
 > cargo doc --open          # generate html documentation from code

-## Language concepts

-Strict type system.
-Not interpretable.
-Language has functional and OOP features.
-Concepts which are specific to this language is ownership, borrowing, and lifetimes.
-OOP features are limited compared to Java and C++.

 ## Basic control structures